Davos 2013: IMF official says fixing banking still slow

-The International Monetary Fund's Min Zhu said: "In the past five years we tried to solve so many things, but there still are a lot of things on the table."'Progress is uneven'
+The International Monetary Fund's Min Zhu said: "In the past five years we tried to solve so many things, but there still are a lot of things on the table."

 "With all the debates going on, the financial market structure didn't change very much.
 We're not safer yet," Mr Zhu told a panel including Mr Dimon, UBS chairman Axel Weber, and Prudential chief executive Tidjane Thiam.